upm-developers/upm-server/0000-template-proposal.md

 # Title

-To create a proposal, copy this template proposal, replace the texts in the sections, remove this section, save it as proposals/0000-&lt;proposal name&gt;.md, and make a pull request. **The pull request is important, so that the proposal can be discussed and optionally rejected!**
+To create a proposal, copy this template proposal to your fork, replace the texts in the sections, remove this section, save it as proposals/0000-&lt;proposal name&gt;.md, and make a pull request. **The pull request (and forking) is important, so that the proposal can be discussed and optionally rejected!**

 ## Motivation
 Explain here, why you are making this proposal.